Maria Holic: Characters

 Rindō is Matsurika Shinōji's twin brother.
 However, Rindō and Matsurika have almost no similarities in looks and/or personalities.
 One of the only things similar is their eye color and how cruel they can be.
 Rindō is Shizu Shidō's butler and is in a similar situation as Matsurika is in.
 He is one of the few people in the series who know of Shizu and Mariya Shidō's true genders and identities.
 He loves to set up traps around the Shidō residence, trying to ensnare Mariya since they were children.

 Media

 Manga

 Maria†Holic is written and illustrated by Minari Endō.
 It started serialization in Media Factory's seinen manga magazine Monthly Comic Alive on June 27, 2006.
 The manga concluded on November 27, 2014.
 Media Factory collected its chapters in 14 tankōbon volumes, released from February 23, 2007, to February 23, 2015.
 The manga was licensed by Tokyopop, and the first volume was available in September 2009.
 However, they only managed to publish the first six volumes before they lost the license.
 Kadokawa has released the entire series digitally in English via their website BookWalker.
 In 2016, One Peace Books started releasing a 3-in-1 omnibus version as well as individual volumes from volume seven onwards in English.

+A sequel, titled Maria†Holic: Sono Ato no 12-kagetsu no Ohanashi, began serialization in Monthly Comic Alive on August 27, 2026.